adarlan/k8slab/README.md

 <!-- END cluster-operators -->
 <!-- BEGIN namespace-configs -->

+## 3. Namespace Provisioning

+This step involves configuring namespaces along with their resource quotas and limit ranges.

-## 4. Namespace-Level RBAC & Resource Management
+## 4. Namespace-Level RBAC

-This step involves configuring namespaces along with their resource quotas, and limit ranges, and granting namespace-level access for users and service accounts.
+This step involves granting namespace-level access for users and service accounts.

 By default, this action will create:
 - the `argocd`, `ingress`, `monitoring`, and `trivy` namespaces for the cluster tools,